zbeever/blog/content/post/2020-08-15_leibniz-isochronous-curve.md

 ### The derivation

 The Lagrangian approach is usually emphasized when there are obvious constraints, so let's try that method here.
-Lets assume the trajectory can be written
+Let's assume the trajectory can be written
 \\(x = x(y(t))\\).

 Using the usual \\(\mathcal{L} = T - V\\) for a point mass under the influence of gravity, we have